 Our collaborators may not pursue further development and commercialization of products resulting from collaborations with us or may not devote sufficient resources to the marketing and sale of such products.
 We cannot provide assurance that these types of relationships will continue over a longer period.
 Our reliance on others for clinical development, manufacturing and distribution of our products may result in unforeseen problems.
 Further, our collaborative partners may develop or pursue alternative technologies either on their own or in collaboration with others.
 If a collaborator elects to terminate its agreement with us, our ability to develop, introduce, market and sell the product may be significantly impaired and we may be forced to discontinue altogether the product resulting from the collaboration.
 We may not be able to negotiate alternative collaboration agreements on acceptable terms, if at all.
-The failure of any current or future collaboration efforts could have a material adverse effect on our ability to introduce new products or applications and therefore could have a material adverse effect on our ability to introduce new products or applications and therefore could have a material adverse effect on our ability to introduce new products or applications and therefore could have a material adverse effect on our ability to introduce new products or applications and therefore could have a material adverse effect on our ability to introduce new products or applications and therefore could have a material adverse effect on our business, results of operations and financial condition.
+The failure of any current or future collaboration efforts could have a material adverse effect on our ability to introduce new products or applications and therefore could have a material adverse effect on our business, results of operations and financial condition.